SurabhiShah/LKMR-CaseStudy/README.md

 # LKMR-CaseStudy
-Code for implementing case study of LKMR
+Code for analyzing a case study using LKMR.

 For detailed instructions and information on the code output, please see this [document](/LKMR-casestudy.pdf).